This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 In addition to the government that mandates inclusion, several adaptive sports organizations act as allies for children with cerebral palsy and other disabilities.
 One such organization is the American Association of Adapted Sports Programs (AAASP).[4]

-This group works hard to advocate for disabled students and provides a model for how they can be included.
-The AAASP works with schools and communities to develop adaptive sports programs and sets the standard for how to include all students.
+This group works hard to advocate for disabled students and provides a model for their inclusion.
+The AAASP works with schools and communities to develop adaptive sports programs and sets the standard for including all students.

 Special Olympics